ivan-c/raspi-packer-templates/README.md

 Packer templates for building Raspberry Pi system images

 Uses packer [`qemu` builder](https://www.packer.io/docs/builders/qemu) and [`ansible-local` provisioner](https://www.packer.io/docs/provisioners/ansible-local) to build system images for the raspberry pi

 ---
 **NOTE**

-At the moment only the Raspberry Pi 4B is supported, and is pre-installed with kubernetes bootstrapping tools (`kubeadm`)
+At the moment only the Raspberry Pi 4B is supported, and system images are pre-installed with kubernetes bootstrapping tools (`kubeadm`)

 ---